 Most foods and supplements come with a specific strain of bacteria, the most common is lactobacillus but even within that strain, there are more than 120 species.
 Certain strains may help support your health better than others so it is worth asking your doctor about what types would be best for you.

 The phrase ‘you are what you eat’ really comes into play in terms of pre and probiotics.
 The food that you consume is the same food that organisms in your microbiome consume too.
 A poor or unbalanced diet affects a variety of health areas, including your microbiome, and studies have begun to link gut health to certain diseases and conditions.

 ●If you eat a diet that is high in fat and sugars, you have an increased risk for insulin resistance.

 ●A poor diet may feed bad bacteria, promoting their growth and outpacing healthy bacteria.
 This can lead to various health problems and physical discomfort

 ●Harmful gut bacteria or those with a less healthy gut microbiome are more prone to obesity.

 ●Sometimes the cell walls of gut flora will contain endotoxins, which cause an immune response from your body leading to inflammation.
 Chronic inflammation has been linked to a wide variety of health issues and diseases.
 Diet choices have been connected to how many of these endotoxins will populate within your gut flora, as healthier diets tend to produce cells with lower endotoxins.

 How Pre and Probiotic Supplementation Can Help

 So how can probiotics help?
 In combination with a healthy diet, further studies indicate the following benefits to probiotic supplementation and foods:

-●One study found that a healthy gut with a wide variety of bacteria helped to address things like obesity and improve symptoms of depression.
+●A study found that a healthy gut with a variety of bacteria can help with weight and mood problems.

 ● Taking prebiotics while on antibiotics can help reduce discomfort and has been found in some studies to reduce antibiotic-related diarrhoea by 60%.